clemensJ/clemensj.github.io/README.md

 # Clemens Scherzer Portfolio

 Welcome to my portfolio repository!
-I am a rising Junior at Yale studying Mechanical engineering.
+I am a rising Junior at Yale studying Mechanical engineering, currently working at SpaceX as a Booster Structural Design Intern.
 Below are links to my resume, selected projects, and some pictures/videos of other work.
-Several

 ## Resume and Presentations
 - [Resume](ClemensScherzerResume.pdf)